itslewiswatson/cab302-major-project/README.md

     mysql -u root -p db < sql_file

-And press `Enter` when prompted for a password.
+And press `Enter` when prompted for the password.

 Documentation
 -------------